Cars from Daniels, Pilkington, Gwynn, O'Quinn and Glasius in landmark sale

 The Peter Gwynn Collection:

-Peter Gwynn, a proud Scot was the youngest Managing Director of the advertising agency Masius for whom he traveled the world growing the business dramatically.
+Peter Gwynn, a proud Scot was the youngest Managing Director of the advertising agency Masius for whom he travelled the world growing the business dramatically.
 He was also passionate about cars, motor racing, rugby, fishing, books, opera, sailing and golf.
 His amiable character shows in every aspect of his Collection.

-Bentley 3-Liter Speed Model Sports Two-Seater Coachwork by Park Ward Ltd. In only mildly developed form, this was the model that was to become a legend in motor racing history and which, with its leather-strapped bonnet, classical radiator design and British Racing Green livery, has become the archetypal Vintage sports car.
+Bentley 3-Litre Speed Model Sports Two-Seater Coachwork by Park Ward Ltd. In only mildly developed form, this was the model that was to become a legend in motor racing history and which, with its leather-strapped bonnet, classical radiator design and British Racing Green livery, has become the archetypal Vintage sports car.